Types of Water Testing & How to Test Water

-The concentration of chloride ion is quite low in natural water system.
+The concentration of chloride ions is quite low in natural water systems.
 It increases in contaminated water.
-Moreover high concentration of chloride ion makes the water salty and corrodes pipelines of water.
+Moreover, high concentration of chloride ions makes the water salty and corrodes pipelines of water.

-The decomposition of organic matter like protein, amino acid increases the concentration of Ammonia in water .
-Besides it also increases with the use of chloramine in water disinfection process.
-Concentration of NH3 in ground water system is usually 3mg/ltr.
+The decomposition of organic matter like protein, amino acid increases the concentration of Ammonia in water.
+Besides, it also increases with the use of chloramine in the water disinfection process.
+Concentration of NH3 in ground water systems is usually 3mg/ltr.
 If its concentration is greater than 50mg/ltr, it gives characteristic taste and odor.

-- It is very unstable intermediate formed during conversionof NH2 into nitrate.
+- It is a very unstable intermediate formed during conversion of NH2 into nitrate.

 - In aerobic condition nitrite is oxidized into nitrate whereas in anaerobic condition, nitrite is reduced to ammonia.

-- If concentration of nitrite is greater in drinking water, it brings serious health hazard to the consumers.
+- If the concentration of nitrite is greater in drinking water, it brings serious health hazards to the consumers.

 - Disease caused by high concentration of nitrite in infants is called Blue baby syndrome, which is characterized by blue coloration of skin

 - Level of nitrite in drinking water should not exceed 3mg/ltr.